Why Every Screenwriter Should Have One Low Budget Screenplay Written (Part 4)

 OKAY -- so, every screenwriter needs a low-budget script.
 But not just any low-budget script, I’m talking about a heavily contained screenplay with little to no special effects.

 The overwhelming response: it can’t be done.
+This is argued even by those with whom I am on a panel.

 I then introduce a few 1 LOCATION gems they may be familiar with: